SAP-samples/teched2023-XP264/exercises/ex1/README.md

 # Exercise 1 - Configure multifactor authentication for applications

-In this exercise, we will show how to configure risk based authentication for applications in a subaccount.
-In your company you can configure the riskbased authentication additionally for the access to the SAP BTP Cockpit.
+In this exercise, we will show how to enable Multifactor Authentication  using TOTP (Time-based one-time password) for Application Users.
+In general we recommend to configure Risk-Based Authentication methods, such as Multifator Authentication, for the access to the SAP BTP and the Cloud Identity Services Cockpit.
 In the trial version this is not possible, because there is no possility to set up a trust configuration to your BTP account on Global account level.
 This would be necessary to configure the trust for [platform users](https://help.sap.com/docs/btp/best-practices/basic-platform-concepts).
 The configuration in the SCI cockpit is the same, only for a different application.
 You will use SAP Build Apps as application to configure the riskbased authentication.

+:bulb: **What is Multi-Factor Authentication (MFA)?**

+Multi-Factor Authentication can be described as “An authentication mechanism that requires more than one distinct authentication factor for successful authentication”.
+When a user authenticates, the user must provide valid credentials consisting of either one or multiple factors.
+It uses variety of factors and information, to verify the user identity.
+Many earlier systems use one factor, like a username/ password also called as basic authentication.
+Now to strengthen the authentication process we use MFA which acts as another layer of security for users and reduce the risk of unauthorized access.

+:bulb:**What is Time-based One-Time Password (TOTP)?**

+A Time-based One-Time Password (TOTP) is a numerical code which is generated with a standard algorithm that uses the current time and a key as input.
+It is user friendly and available offline in a generator application of the user’s choice- usually on a mobile device.
+It appears as six-digit numbers that regenerate every 30 seconds.

 # Relevant Security Recommendations
 - BTP-UAA-0001

-## Exercise 1.1 - Subscribe to SAP Build Apps and enter the application with your trail identity provider user
+## Exercise 1.1 - Setup SAP Build Apps and enter the application with your trail identity provider user

 1. Open the SAP BTP Cockpit and navigate to your global account.
 You should have bookmarked the URL in the Getting started excercise.